 Are parents required to attend?

 We recommend that younger children (10 and under) or those with special needs be accompanied by a parent or care-giver.
-Children that can self-manage may be left as long as a you provide us with a phone number where you can be reached and a signed consent form.
+Children that can self-manage may be left as long as you provide us with a phone number where you can be reached and a signed consent form.

 When and where?

 What does it cost?

 CoderDojo is free as it is run by volunteers and NMIT are providing the facilities free of charge.
 We do recommend a small donation of $10-$20 per term to cover cost of equipment and supplies.

 What topics are covered at a CoderDojo session?

 We may introduce other topics as we go along depending on the interests of the children and knowledge of our volunteer mentors.
 We are totally open and encouraging to new volunteers joining us and leading activities in their own fields of interests.

 The basic idea at CoderDojo is that each child works at their own individual pace, guided by the mentors, and shares their achievements and enthusiasm with the other children.